gar1t/erlang-mysql/README.md

 Erlang state nomenclature.
 If you search for "sqlstate" you get what this is.
 The extra few characters I think is worth it to clarify what this is.

-`native`
+`native_code`
-: This is the native error.
-The term `native` is used to avoid using anything that might overlap with `sqlstate` - so e.g. `code` and `error` are not good options.
+: This is the native error code.
+The term `native_code` is used to make it completely obvious that we're not dealing with `sqlstate` and that the value is a code that's tied to the implementation (native).

 `msg`
 : The textual representation of the error.